abusedmedia/Scraping-data-in-the-kitchen/README.md

 # Scraping data in the kitchen

 ### or play with the browser in order to do web scraping over valori-alimenti.it

 This is the repository for the technical explanation as well as the source files related to the sister article, which describes the motivations behind this work, published on Medium that can be found over [here](http://medium.com)

-This is the step by step about how to start with your browser and Assuming you are using Google Chrome as browser:
+If you have already read the article, you can go further over the step by step about how to start your web scraping session with your browser.

+Assuming you are using Google Chrome as browser of choice you need to:

-- Open in a new tab [this](http://www.valori-alimenti.com/cerca/grassi.php) url which is our starting page
+- open in a new tab [this](http://www.valori-alimenti.com/cerca/grassi.php) url which is our starting page
-- Open the Chrome DevTool and the Console tab (ALT+CMD+I)
+- open the Chrome DevTool and the Console tab (ALT+CMD+I)
-- Open in an another tab [this link](http://code.jquery.com/jquery-2.1.4.min.js) in order to grab (copy into the clipboard) the full source of jQuery, then close it
+- open in an another tab [this link](http://code.jquery.com/jquery-2.1.4.min.js) in order to grab (copy into the clipboard) the full source of jQuery, then close it
-- Back to the first tab, paste the full code into the Console window and hit ENTER
+- back to the first tab, paste the full code into the Console window and hit ENTER

-Now we have injected jQuery into the original page and we can exploit it for our purposes.
+Now we have injected jQuery into the original page thus we can exploit it for our purposes.

-From that page we have the complete list of nutrition elements alongside the relative detail link page.
+The starting page shows the complete list of nutrition elements we need to scrape.
+Each element contains also the link to its detail page we'll cover later.
-Copy and paste the following snippet in order to transform that list into a logic array.
+Copy and paste the following snippet in order to transform that list into a logic javascript array.

 ```javascript